 Koalas naturally inhabit a range of temperate, sub-tropical and tropical forest, woodland and semi-arid communities dominated by Eucalyptus species (Martin & Handasyde 1999).

-Koala habitat can be broadly defined as any environment containing koala food trees species or shelter trees, which may be used by Koalas for roosting, sheltering or breeding, and which is sufficiently connected.
-The distribution of this habitat is largely influenced by land elevation average, annual temperature and rainfall patterns, soil types and the resultant soil moisture availability and fertility.
-Preferred food and shelter trees are naturally abundant on fertile clayey soils.
+Koala habitat can be broadly defined as any forest or woodland containing species that are known koala food trees, or shrubland with emergent food trees.
+The distribution of this habitat is largely influenced by land elevation , annual temperature and rainfall patterns, soil types and the resultant soil moisture availability and fertility.
+Preferred food and shelter trees are naturally abundant on fertile clay soils.

 Along the Great Dividing Range and the coastal belt throughout the species' range, Koalas inhabit moist forests and woodlands mostly dominated by Eucalyptus species.
-In coastal lowlands in Queensland and NSW, Koalas are also found in vegetation communities dominated by Melaleuca or Casuarina species (Koala Workshop 2012; TSSC 2012p).
+In coastal lowlands in Queensland and NSW, Koalas are also found in vegetation communities dominated by Melaleuca or Casuarina species (TSSC 2012p).

-On the western slopes, tablelands and plains in Queensland, NSW and Victoria, Koalas are found in sub-humid Eucalyptus-dominated forests and woodlands in riparian and non-riparian environments, and some Acacia-dominated forests and woodlands in non-riparian environments (Koala Workshop 2012; Melzer et al. 2000).
+On the western slopes, tablelands and plains in Queensland and NSW Koalas are found in sub-humid Eucalyptus-dominated forests and woodlands in riparian and non-riparian environments, and some Acacia-dominated forests and woodlands in non-riparian environments (Melzer et al. 2000).

-In the dry, subtropical to semi-arid environments in the western parts of the species’ range, Koalas inhabit Eucalyptus-dominated forests and woodlands, particularly in the vicinity of riparian environments, and Acacia-dominated forests, woodlands and shrublands (Koala Workshop 2012; Melzer et al. 2000; NSW DECC 2008; Sullivan et al. 2003a).
+In the dry, subtropical to semi-arid environments in the western parts of the species’ range, Koalas inhabit Eucalyptus-dominated forests and woodlands, particularly in the vicinity of riparian environments, and Acacia-dominated forests, woodlands and shrublands (Melzer et al. 2000; NSW DECC 2008; Sullivan et al. 2003a).

-Koalas are also known to occur in modified or regenerating native vegetation communities, as well as urban and rural landscapes where food trees or shelter trees may be highly scattered (Koala Workshop 2012).
+Koalas are also known to occur in modified or regenerating native vegetation communities, as well as urban and rural landscapes where food trees or shelter trees may be highly scattered.

-The Koala is a leaf-eating specialist.
-Its diet is restricted mainly to foliage of Eucalyptus spp.
-It may also consume foliage of related genera, including Corymbia spp., Angophora spp. and Lophostemon spp. and at times supplement its diet with other species, including Leptospermum spp. and Melaleuca spp.
+The Koala is a leaf-eating specialist that feeds primarily during dawn, dusk or night (Crowther et al. 2013).
+Its diet is restricted mainly to foliage of Eucalyptus spp; however, it may also consume foliage of related genera, including Corymbia spp., Angophora spp. and Lophostemon spp.
+The Koala may, at times, supplement its diet with other species, including Leptospermum spp. and Melaleuca spp.
 (Martin & Handasyde 1999; Moore & Foley 2000).
 While Koalas have been observed sitting in or eating up to 120 species of eucalypt (Phillips 1990), the diet of individual Koalas is usually limited to obtaining most of their nutrition from one or a few species present at a site (Moore & Foley 2000).
 Species-level preferences may also vary between regions or seasons (Moore & Foley 2000).
 Consequently, assessment of habitat quality for Koalas is usually based on the identification of local preferences for species and quantification of the availability of those species (Phillips & Callaghan 2000; Phillips et al. 2000).

 Koalas show strong preferences between individual trees within species (Hindell et al. 1985; Martin 1985a).
-Captive no-choice experiments show that the chemical anti-feedants may limit or prevent Koalas feeding on foliage of individual trees even when the species is considered preferred (Lawler et al. 1998; Moore et al. 2005).
-This variability creates a nutritional patchiness such that species-based assessments of habitat likely result in overestimates of the availability of high quality habitat (Moore & Foley 2005; Moore et al. 2005).
+Experiments show that the chemical anti-feedants may limit or prevent Koalas feeding on foliage of individual trees even when the species is considered preferred (Lawler et al. 1998; Moore et al. 2005).
+This variability creates a nutritional patchiness such that species-based assessments of habitat likely result in overestimates of the availability of high quality habitat and food trees (Moore & Foley 2005; Moore et al. 2005).

 Where groups of Koalas reach high densities, they may affect the composition of the Eucalyptus-dominated vegetation community, through preferential herbivory.
 This is apparent in some areas of Victoria and SA where Koalas have been introduced and become overabundant, causing the deaths of preferred food trees (Menkhorst 2004, 2008).
 Koalas may impose selective pressure on favoured Eucalyptus species, causing evolutionary divergences among related sympatric species (Moore et. al. 2005).